KenticoDevTrev/DynamicRouting/README.md

 ````

 ## Caching
-As of version 12.29.11, Output Caching support has been added.
+As of version 12.29.10, Output Caching support has been added.

 ### For Dynamic Routes to Controllers
 If your Dynamic Route goes to a custom Controller, calling the `DynamicRouteHelper.GetPage()` will by default add the `documentid|<FoundDocID>` Cache Dependency key to the response.
 This means if you add the [OutputCache] attribute on your action, it will clear when the page is updated.
 While this is enabled by default, you can disable it by passing in a false for the property `AddPageToCacheDependency`

 ### For Automatic Routes
-If your Route either Renders a View, a View + Model, the document's ID is only added to the page's response if you check the settings `Add Page to Cache Dependency` (default true) in the Settings -> Url and SEO -> Dynamic Routing.

-However, these controllers do not implement an output caching.
-If you wish to have these automatic routes output cached, you can set the settings `Use Output Cached Dynamic Controllers` to true (also in Settings -> Url and SEO -> Dynamic Routing).
-This will send these requests to a special OutputCached version of the controller.
+Two new properties have been added to the DynamicRoute attribute for View / View+Model routes, these are `includeDocumentInOutputCache` and `useOutputCaching`

+`IncludeDocumentInOutputCache` is true by default, but you can disable it if you wish.
+`useOutputCaching` is false by default, and if you enable it, it will use the `DynamicRouteCachedController` for it's rendering, which has this output cache on it's methods: `[OutputCache(CacheProfile = "DynamicRouteController")]`

 **IMPORTANT**: If you use the Cached version, you *must* implement the `outputCacheProfile` of `DynamicRouteController`, this is how you can control how these are cached.
 Add the below to your `<configuration><system.web>` section in your MVC Site's web.config: